yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Ya like to (move it!)

-Many of the most popular titles for the Nintendo Switch have mechanics that were designed with motion controls in mind, so naturally this has been a long-awaited feature a lot of people wanted to see implemented in yuzu.
+Many popular Nintendo Switch titles have mechanics designed with motion controls in mind, so naturally, this was a long-awaited feature a lot of people wanted to see implemented in yuzu.
 We are very happy to announce that, thanks to the efforts of the developer [german77](https://github.com/german77), it is now possible to [use any controller that supports motion sensing](https://github.com/yuzu-emu/yuzu/pull/4594) and play these games the way they were meant to be.
 Just be careful not to hit anything when you shake it!

 {{< imgs
     "./motion1.mp4| Functional Motion Input ('A SixAxis tester by German77', a homebrew application)."